labtrac/test-documentation/documentation/system-settings.md

 - *Export to External Accounts* - Select here if you wish to export your invoices to an external accounts package.
 (Sage, Xero and Quickbooks Online are currently supported, if you have another accounts system that you would like integrated please contact [Labtrac Support](#LabtracSupport)

+#### Printing

+- *Print Invoice* - If selected an **Invoice** will automatically print when a job is completed.

+- *Print Delivery Note* - If selected a **Delivery Note** will automatically print when a job is completed.

+- *Print Patient Statement* - If selected a **Patient Statement** will automatically print when a job is completed

+- *On Approval Notes* - If selected an **On Approval Note** will automatically print when a job is sent out on approval.
+See [Stage Work](#StageWork).

+If these are not selected you will receive a prompt on completion asking if you wish to print any of the above documents.

 <a class="offset" name="2.3"></a>
 <a name="Dentist"></a>